Compare any two graphics cards:

 Intro

-Compare those specs to the Radeon HD 6850, which comes with a core clock frequency of 775 MHz and a GDDR5 memory frequency of 1000 MHz.
-It also makes use of a 256-bit bus, and uses a 40 nm design.
-It features 960 SPUs, 48 Texture Address Units, and 32 Raster Operation Units.
+Compare those specs to the Radeon HD 6850, which comes with a core clock frequency of 775 MHz and a GDDR5 memory speed of 1000 MHz.
+It also uses a 256-bit memory bus, and makes use of a 40 nm design.
+It is comprised of 960 SPUs, 48 Texture Address Units, and 32 Raster Operation Units.

 Display Graphs